bendikbo/SSED/README.md

 **Optimize for inferrence speed**

 The inferrence speed is, putting it lightly, somewhat abysmal (8 mins for 24h audio when inferring on a RTX3090).
 Most of the inferrence timing is used for creating spectrograms (educated guess), making huge spectrograms, slicing these for inferrence, is probably a better approach than creating num_hops spectrograms for every time sequence.
 Currently, model complexity is not the major bottleneck when inferring, it'll probably be a good idea to change this before making industrial sized practical applications of this piece of steaming hot garbage.
+Another possibility, is of course to make 1D models, which could be cool.